jimbraithwaite/jim/pages/living-with-leukaemia.md

 My options were thus: brave the ordeal of a bone marrow transplant, with the real risk of not making it out of hospital after the initial suppression, or counting your survival time in months with strong drugs.

 You don't have to be as cynical as I am to understand neither were compelling choices.
-It was a bleak, but clinical advice was to go for a transplant.
+It was bleak, but clinical advice was to go for a transplant.
 So we started the wheels in motion.

 My donor from the register was confirmed.
 I was given a date on which my transplant was going to start.
 The table was set.